a-scie/jump/docs/packaging.md

 commands using `{scie.bindings.<binding command name>:<key>}`.
 This facility is similar to the GitHub action [`$GITHUB_OUTPUT` facility]( https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-an-output-parameter).
+If any of the `SCIE_BINDING_ENV` represent a path created by the binding, you can have the binding re-run if any of these paths no longer meet criteria you choose by specifying a "brakes" property for the binding.
+The "brakes" value is an object whose keys are the keys of the `SCIE_BINDING_ENV` paths you wish to check for breaks and whose values are chosen from:
++ "dir": Breaks and re-creates the binding if the path is not a directory.
++ "file": Breaks and re-creates the binding if the path is not a file.
++ "exists": Breaks and re-creates the binding if the path does not exist.
+This facility is mainly useful to guard against any paths created by the binding that are outside the SCIE_BASE getting deleted between runs.

 N.B.: Since the scie-jump only maintains cooperative control over the contents of the `nce` cache, care should be taken when designing boot binding commands.
 If the scie is run in a Docker container